hems/suno-api/README.md

 - `/api/clip/{id}/comments`: Get comments for a specific clip with optional sorting
 - `/api/concat`: Generate the whole song from extensions
 - `/api/projects`: Get a list of projects
-- `/api/projects/{id}`: Get a specific project by ID with options to hide disliked content
+- `/api/projects/{id}`: Get a specific project by ID with options to hide disliked content and search clips
 ```

 You can also specify the cookies in the `Cookie` header of your request, overriding the default cookies in the `SUNO_COOKIE` environment variable.
 This comes in handy when, for example, you want to use multiple free accounts at the same time.